mikke89/RmlUiDoc/pages/cpp_manual/contexts.md

 next: events
 ---

-{{page.lib_name}} contexts are independent collections of documents.
+RmlUi contexts are independent collections of documents.
 All documents exist within a single context.
 Contexts are rendered, updated and given input independently of each other at the application's discretion.

 ### Uses of multiple contexts